jwcarr/eyekit/README.md

 Installation
 ------------

-Eyekit is not currently listed in PyPI, but the latest verison can be installed directly from this GitHub repo using `pip`:
+Eyekit is not currently listed in PyPI, but the latest version can be installed directly from this GitHub repo using `pip`:

 ```
 pip install https://github.com/jwcarr/eyekit/archive/master.tar.gz